nh-server/switch-guide/docs/index.md

     - A USB-C cable, and an Android device with a USB-C port
     - A Lightning to USB-C cable, and a jailbroken iOS device
         - This method is not covered by the guide, but you can read more about it at [this website](https://mologie.github.io/nxboot/)
-    - A way to access Recovery Mode.
-(This will be further explained in the "Entering RCM section")

     You will also need a micro SD card that is at least 64 gigabytes or larger if you plan on following this guide through the emummc path, which is safer and strongly recommended.
 If you must use a smaller SD card, it is possible with the sysmmc path, but strongly not recommended.

+    Finally, you will need a way to access Recovery Mode.
+(This will be further explained in the "Entering RCM section")

 If everything goes according to plan, you will lose no data and end up with everything that you started with (games, Nintendo Account, saves, etc will be preserved).